tofflemire/saphires/docs/source/example.rst

 	temp = saph.io.read_pkl('./lte05500-4.50-0.0.PHOENIX-ACES-AGSS-COND-2011-HiRes_2800-11000_air.p',temp=True)

-No we prepare the spectra with the template spectra
+Now we prepare the spectra with the template spectra

 .. code-block:: python

 	tar_spec = saph.utils.prepare(tar,tar_spec,temp)

 Here is where we do the broadening function calculations.
 Currently multiple_p is set to True, meaning the calculations will be done in a parallel fashion.
 This is going to speed up the calculation process(from 6 minutes to 4.5 minutes on my computer).
 If you are ok with the slower version, you can set multiple_p to False.
-No multiple processing will also prevent much lag on your machine while running the calculations.
+Setting it to False will also prevent lag on your machine while running the calculations.

 .. code-block:: python